 While red-factor mutations are rare, some occur naturally and create red feathers that appear on random parts of the African greys’ plumage.

-However, while mutations are responsible for certain colorations, don’t mistake them for feather plucking, which also causes random red coloration.
-That’s because the plucked feathers can grow back red rather than grey.
+However, while mutations are responsible for certain colors, don’t mistake them for feather plucking.
+This also causes random red colors because plucked feathers can grow back red rather than grey.

 Red Around Eyes

 African greys usually have a patch of bare white skin around their eyes.